MORE THAN JUST GEISHA... THOUGH OF COURSE, GEISHA

 What sets the Lamastus family apart is their vision of Elida’s niche within what we like to call high-end specialty coffee.
 In Wilford’s words, “the super-specialty coffee industry is dynamic, challenging, competitive, innovative, there are always new players doing something new in thousands of super-specialty coffee farms around the world to improve quality.
 Therefore, every year we do something new in the mill and the farm to improve quality.”

 Use the arrows on the right to browse all Panama blog posts.

 PHOTOGRAPHS FOR DOWNLOAD

-Right click to download a photo.
+Right click on a photo below and select “Save Image As” to download.
 For historic photos, please credit Finca Elida.